Minimum Trades for a Valid Backtest

 A strategy with 500 trades over 6 months during a bull market tells you nothing about bear market performance.
 Conversely, 50 trades over 10 years may span multiple regimes but lacks statistical power for accurate metric estimation.

 Research by Bailey and López de Prado shows that both dimensions are necessary: trade count for statistical power, time period for regime coverage.
-The ideal backtest has 200+ trades across 7+ years covering at least one complete market cycle.
+The ideal backtest has 200-500 trades (per López de Prado) across multiple market regimes (bull, bear, sideways).

 What is the Minimum Backtest Length (MinBTL)?